cauchy-schwarz-inequality/estado/README.md

 # Estado

 Estado is a language for describing state machines.
-It is implemented as an object-oriented interface

-This repository contains a compiler which compiles Estado code to valid Amazon States Language, as well as an interpreter.

 ## Example interaction